■ Duties and responsibilities:

 If after losing capacity, the patient demonstrates by words, sounds, or gestures that they refuse or resist MAID, the waiver is no longer valid and MAID cannot proceed.
 The words, sounds, or gestures that will be sufficient to constitute resistance or refusal are not defined in the legislation.
 Physicians must use their judgment based on the individual circumstances of each case.
 Further guidance may be coming from sources such as regulatory authorities, the government, or medical specialty associations.

 The waiver of final consent is different from an “advance request” for MAID.
 An “advance request” refers to an arrangement where a person is not currently seeking or eligible for MAID.
 The request is intended to apply to future circumstances under which the patient wants to receive MAID if incapable of asking or consenting.
-Advance requests are not permitted under existing federal or provincial law.
-However, as of June 7, 2025 (or potentially earlier), the provisions in the Québec legislation permitting advance requests for MAID will come into force.
-That said, while the legislation in Québec may allow advance request for MAID as of that date, it will remain illegal to carry out MAID until the Criminal Code of Canada is also amended.
+Advance requests are not permitted under existing federal or provincial law, except in Québec.

 Self-administration